Horizontal-org/Shira-website/docs/quizzes.md

 You can then unpublish the quiz to make it impossible for learners to take it.
 If the quiz is unpublished, the quiz URL will lead to an error page.

 :::note
-If you unpublish a quiz *while* a learner is taking it, the learner will see an error message at the end of the quiz when they try to submit their answers.
+If you unpublish a quiz *while* a learner is taking it, the learner will see an error message at the end of the quiz when they try to submit their answers, and their answers will be lost.
 :::

 ### Editing quizzes {#edit-quizzes}